Our Guest Speakers in 2020 are:-

-Toast to the Lasses – Charles (Charlie) Gaskin
+Toast to the Lasses – Wm John Matheson BEM

 Annual General Meeting

-Members are asked to note that our AGM will be held in the Lochardil House Hotel on Tuesday 19th March 2019 at 8.00 pm.
-The purpose of the meeting will be to review our 2018 Annual Supper and elect new members to the Management Committee.
+Members are asked to note that our AGM is held in the Lochardil House Hotel in March each year.
+The purpose of the meeting is to review our previous Annual Supper and elect new members to the Management Committee.
 The date of the 2020 AGM will be announced soon.